drowe67/freedv-gui/USER_MANUAL.md

 ## Release Notes

-### V1.4 June-August 2019
+### V1.4 June-October 2019

-1. FreeDV 2020 Beta, Project Horus Binary Mode.
+1. FreeDV 2020, Project Horus Binary Modes.
-1. [Improved OFDM Modem Acquisition](http://www.rowetel.com/?p=6824), this will improve sync time on FreeDV 700D and 2020 on HF fading channels.
-We can also handle +/- 60 Hz frequency offsets now.
+1. [Improved OFDM Modem Acquisition](http://www.rowetel.com/?p=6824), this will improve sync time on FreeDV 700D and 2020 on HF fading channels, and can also handle +/- 60 Hz frequency offsets when tuning.
 1. Fixed FreeDV 700C frequency offset bug fix, was losing sync at certain frequency offsets.
+1. Wide bandwidth phase estimation and DPSK for OFDM modes (700D/2020) for fast fading/QO-100 channels (Tools-Options)
+1. Better speech quality on FreeDV 700C/700D with Auto equaliser (Tools-Filter)

 ### V1.3 May 2018